spectrachrome/spectrachrome/README.md

 # 👥 Are you a lone astronaut or part of a crew?

 While solo ventures like my language project [`mag`](https://github.com/mag-language) hold a special place, the vastness of space (and code) always feels better when shared.
 I'm eager to collaborate and join forces with fellow cosmic adventurers!

-# 🌱 Learning & Explorations

-- Distance detection with centimeter accuracy on ultra-wideband capable platforms like the ESP32-WROOM development boards with a mounted DWM3000 for [`LEDswarm`](https://github.com/LEDswarm) games, and angle calculation using controller distances and the Pythagorean theorem.

 # 🎉 Fun Fact?